-You must not use the horn when the vehicle is stationary, except at times of danger due to another vehicle in movement, or as an anti-theft device.
-Use of the horn is prohibited in built-up areas from 2330 to 0700 hours.
+- You must not use the horn when the vehicle is stationary, except at times of danger due to another vehicle in movement, or as an anti-theft device.

 At some intersections called ‘box junctions’, criss-cross yellow lines are painted on the roadway.
 Traffic at these junctions must not enter ‘the box’ (i.e. the area of yellow lines) unless the exit road or lane is clear.

-A toll is payable when driving or parking in central London on weekdays (Monday to Friday excluding public holidays) between 0700 and 1800 hours.
+A toll is payable when driving in central London on weekdays (Monday to Friday excluding public holidays) between 0700 and 1800 hours.

 The London Low Emission Zone